Skip to main content Skip to secondary navigation

 Methods Depth

-Students will get to sharpen making skills and abilities and gain professional fluency by choosing one of three Method Depths tracks.
-These expand upon and deepen skills already taught in Product Design.
-Students choose one of the following three Methods Depths tracks.
+Students will get to sharpen making skills and abilities and gain professional fluency by choosing one of the following three Method Depths tracks.

 (A) Physical Design + Manufacturing